 This section is an expansion of what appears in the CORE.
-The most relevant difference with the CORE consists in including all types of parcels owned or used by the farm and not only those (entirely or partially) under crop production use during the reference period.
+The most relevant difference with the CORE consists in including all types of parcels owned or used by the farm and not only those (entirely or partially) under agricultural use during the reference period.
 The information collected in this section provides a key indicator in agricultural statistics: the area utilized on the holding (for agricultural and non-agricultural purposes).
 Moreover, it allows to calculate the agricultural land area of the farm holding for the SDG Indicator 2.4.1.
 In particular, the agricultural land area is used in the calculation of sustainability of every sub-indicator of the SDG Indicator 2.4.1 at the level of the farm holding.
 The sustainability level is then associated with the agricultural land area of the farm holding therefore refer to the same agricultural land area.

-Finally, this section collects information on the area covered by natural or diverse vegetation on the farm holding which is needed for the calculation of the 8th Sub-indicator (Use of biodiversity-friendly practices) as well as important information for the calculation of the 11th Sub-indicator (Secure tenure rights to land) of the SDG indicator 2.4.1.
-This latter sub-indicator measures the ownership or secure rights over use of agricultural land areas using as one of the criteria: Formal document issued by the Land Registry/Cadastral Agency.
+Finally, this section collects information on the area covered by natural or diverse vegetation on the farm holding which is needed for the calculation of the 8th Sub-indicator (Use of biodiversity-friendly practices) as well as data for informing one of the criteria for the calculation of the 11th Sub-indicator (Secure tenure rights to land): Formal document issued by the Land Registry/Cadastral Agency.